-Conotoxia.com will soon be offering a real multi-currency card in response to the needs of present-day consumers.
-It will provide immediate access to many currencies.
-Users will be able to pay in most currencies of the world.
-They will also be able to keep accounts in 20 different currencies, which eliminates the need to open dedicated currency accounts with banks.
+Conotoxia.com offers a real multi-currency card in response to the needs of present-day consumers.
+It provides immediate access to many currencies.
+Users are able to pay in most currencies of the world.
+They get accounts in 20 different currencies, which eliminates the need to open dedicated currency accounts with banks.

 All of this for free, without fixed costs, commission or hidden conversion fees.
-The portal will also not require minimum payments to the account.
-You will be able to use the card both on a daily basis and only a few times a year — e.g. during a holiday trip.
+The portal does not require minimum payments to the account.
+You are able to use the card both on a daily basis and only a few times a year — e.g. during a holiday trip.

 More information about Conotoxia.com multi-currency cards can be found at: https://conotoxia.com/multi-currency-cards.